-The NAP-visitors centre has closed temporarily!
+The NAP-visitors centre is closed.

 Read the article in the district newspaper (Dutch only) (Stadsdeelkrant.pdf)